 The bottom-right of the Macro Editor is used to define what triggers the macro.
-The action buttons below the smart keys are used to define whether pressing the button triggers a macro on or off command.
+The action buttons define whether the Macro is to be triggered by a macro button ON command or a macro button OFF command.
+This means that one macro button can trigger 2 different macros depending on whether it is switched ON or OFF.
+If you do not require the macro button to trigger 2 different macros then set the action to ON.

 Selecting a new trigger for a macro automatically deselects any old trigger than might have been assigned.

-Smart keys are selected by touching one of the eight bank buttons below the assigned to legend (causing the button's ring to light green, indicating that it is selected) followed by one of its five smart keys.
-The smart key will then display the first command from the included commands list.
-The colour of the smart key can be chosen using the arrow buttons in the colour area below the smart keys.
-The selected colour is displayed between the arrow keys.
+Macro buttons are selected by touching one of the eight buttons below the assigned to legend (causing the button's ring to light green, indicating that it is selected).